How to Interview Someone for a Job in 7 Steps (+ Free Checklist)

 It’s crucial to read what interview prospects write on their job applications.
 For example, they may mention working for a competitor, or they may still be in school.
 It’s helpful to know their background before you start asking them questions in the interview.

 When it comes to company job applications, we strongly recommend using them on an as-needed basis.
 That is to say, many of your best candidates may be passive job seekers (or, people who are currently employed but are seeking other employment).
 Many passive job seekers will not take time out of their busy lives to complete a lengthy job application.
-They will submit a resume and, at times, a cover letter and that’s about it.
+They will submit a resume and, at times, a cover letter, and that’s about it.
 Do not disqualify these top candidates just because they are not completing your job applications.

 Not all job seekers send a resume when they complete a job application form (for instance, you may not need a resume for a hotel maintenance worker).
 But if they’ve attached or sent a copy of their resume, that document can serve as a foundation for the types of questions to ask during the interview.
 Imagine if the job seeker had a long lapse between jobs—you may want to understand why.

 Job boards, like ZipRecruiter, store resumes online and can even parse them so you can see how well each resume matches the job requirements.
+Visit ZipRecruiter or check out our article on the best job posting websites to find options that might suit your needs.

 Cover letters are more common with professional jobs or online job applications.
 You’ll often find tidbits about the candidate that you may not have found on their resume.
 Cover letters are typically more personal and informal, allowing you to get a glimpse of the person’s character, temperament, or work interests.